Sloane Stephens Wins 1st Grand Slam with US Open Final Victory over Madison Keys

 Sloane Stephens Wins 1st Grand Slam with US Open Final Victory over Madison KeysSeptember 9, 2017

-Sloane Stephens completed her epic run through the 2017 U.S. Open with a 6-3, 6-0 win over Madison Keys in Sunday's final.
+Sloane Stephens completed her epic run through the 2017 U.S. Open with a 6-3, 6-0 win over Madison Keys in Saturday's final.

 This is not only the first career Grand Slam title for Stephens, but she also became the first American woman other than Venus and Serena Williams to win a major since Jennifer Capriati in 2002.